 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-If you’re an avid crafter, you probably already know how handy it is to have a glue gun around the house.
-But even if you only scrapbook occasionally, a glue gun can be a very smart investment because it can be used for a variety of applications.
+If you’re an avid crafter, you probably already know how handy it is to have a glue gun around the house, but even if you only scrapbook occasionally, you can use a glue gun for a variety of applications.
 The trick, though, is finding the right glue gun for your needs.

 Because there are so many glue guns to choose from, shopping for one can be difficult.
 You have to figure out the right size, nozzle design, temperature range, and other features.
 Sorting through all the options can quickly get overwhelming, particularly if you’re not sure what to look for in a good glue gun.